 Just like everything else at this well reviewed all inclusive resort, the staff at Jade Mountain resort never disappointed.
 At all times the staff was courteous, prompt, and so helpful and polite.
 I loved seeing their smiling faces every day.

 We also learned that almost all staff at Jade Mountain are local Saint Lucian’s and that they have one of the lowest turnover rates for jobs on the island.
 Yes, we truly felt that everyone loved their jobs and their lives here!

 Our favorite staff members were the attentive manager, Jonathan, who always made sure we were accounted for.
 Also, our Major Domos, which were our personal room butlers for the duration of our stay.
 They were always on call for guests and happy to attend to the needs of visitors.
 They even brought me ear drops at 11 pm as I could sense an ear infection coming on.
-Hard to get that kind of service anywhere!
+It was hard to get that kind of service anywhere!

 The Scuba Diving

+Continuing on with this Jade Mountain Resort review I want to mention scuba diving.
 Of course, we have always wanted to travel to Saint Lucia for the views and beauty, but the biggest reason we were so keen was to go scuba diving.

 We just recently completed our open water course in Bali and were absolutely hooked on diving.
 Since then we’ve been seeking out the best dive sites in the world, with our last big trip being in the Maldives.

 Saint Lucia actually ranks pretty far up there in terms of diving in the Caribbean and you can jump right into the ocean from Jade Mountain resort to experience it!

 Scuba St. Lucia is headquartered at Anse Chastanet and is a five-star dive center that operates dives three times a day as well as two-night dives a week.